 Vision changes happen slowly, so you can’t notice how bad your sight has gotten until you stick to your annual trip to the optometrist.
 Your optometrist recommends updating your glasses prescription every year, or earlier if needed.

-Today, we will discuss 8 signs you need new glasses prescription.
+Today, we will discuss 8 signs you need glasses prescription.
 However, not all these signs are obvious.

 Scratched or damaged glasses